Guy Ballard: Revelation

 Living at the base of the California volcano Mount Shasta in 1930, Ballard frequently hiked on the mountain, where he reported the following to have occurred.It came time for lunch, and I sought a mountain spring for clear, cold water.
 Cup in hand, I bent down to fill it, when an electrical current passed through my body from head to foot.

 I looked around, and directly behind me stood a young man who, at first glance, seemed to be someone on a hike like myself.
 I looked more closely and realized immediately that he was no ordinary person.
 As this thought passed through my mind, he smiled and addressed me saying:

 "My Brother, if you will hand me your cup, I will give you a much more refreshing drink than spring water."
 I obeyed, and instantly the cup was filled with a creamy liquid.
 Handing it back to me, he said: "Drink it."The young man later identified himself as the Count of St. Germain.
 Ballard provided details of his encounters with St. Germain and other Ascended Masters in the books Unveiled Mysteries and The Magic Presence, using the pen name Godfré Ray King.

 Guy Ballard, his wife Edna, and their son Edona Eros "Donald" Ballard (1918-1973) claimed to be the sole "accredited messengers" of Saint Germain.
 Their teachings constitute the original nucleus of what are today called the "Ascended Master Teachings" and are still used in "I AM" Sanctuaries all over the world.

 Activity

 The "I AM" Activity started from public lectures about these encounters and grew rapidly in the 1930s.
 Ballard lectured frequently in Chicago about Saint Germain's mystical teachings, in which America was destined to play a key role.
 By 1938, there were claimed to be about a million followers in the United States.
-In 1942 they began the I AM Sanctuary at a Presbyterian missionary school.
+In 1942, they began the I AM Sanctuary at a Presbyterian missionary school.

-The "I AM" Activity describes itself as an apolitical, spiritual and educational organization financed by contributions from its members.
+The "I AM" Activity describes itself as an apolitical, spiritual, and educational organization financed by contributions from its members.
 Its parent organization is Saint Germain Foundation, with headquarters in Schaumburg, Illinois, a suburb of Chicago.

 The "I AM" Activity began after Mr. Ballard's alleged meeting with Saint Germain, an Ascended Master, whose experiences are outlined in Volume One of the Saint Germain Series of Books, "Unveiled Mysteries", published by the Saint Germain Press.
-The year was 1930 when Mr. Ballard met Saint Germain according to the SaintGermainFoundation.Org website.